 Once approval from our credit committee is obtained, our legal team would prepare relevant loan documentation, including a loan agreement.
 Our business team will work with the customer to complete pre-disbursement documentation and to fulfil the covenants of the relevant loan agreement and other documentation.
-The financial details
+The financial details of the transaction are entered into our database for loan management system, which generates a transaction memorandum that tracks the compliance status of pre disbursement covenants.
+Once the pre-disbursement covenants and conditions are performed, and our finance committee approves the transaction closing memorandum, the relevant funds would be disbursed to the borrower.
+A tracker measuring outstanding and days past due is used internally for efficient monitoring.

-Stage Process Flow Process Description Basic Requirement A Custome r Request Customer provides basic KYC documents and a request for Loan KYC documents are provided and maintained at operations level В Screenin g & Evaluati on Stage All the documents along with CIBIL and CKYC will be verified and forwarded for approval Employee Login and further upload of documents C Approval Stage Loan will be approved for sanction and disbursal Committee Login and approval C.1 Loan till 5 CR will be approved by Credit Lending Committe e Committee consist of Nirbhay Vassa, Karan Heda and Rahul Agarwal C.2 Loan more than 5 CR will be approved by Credit Committe e Committee consist of Nirbhay Vassa, Mahesh Kumar Cheruvedu and Abhishek Bansal D Disbursa l & Monitori ng Stage Sanction Letter & Loan Agreement will be issued along with Loan disbursal.
+Stage Process Flow Process Description Basic Requirement Α Customer Request Customer provides basic KYC documents and a request for Loan KYC documents are provided and maintained at operations level В Screening & Evaluation Stage All the documents along with CIBIL and CKYC will be verified and forwarded for approval Employee Login and further upload of documents С Approval Stage Loan will be approved for sanction and disbursal Committee Login and approval D Disbursal & Monitoring Stage Sanction Letter & Loan Agreement will be issued along with Loan disbursal.
 Further enhancement / reduction / renewals will also be done at this stage Issue of Sanction Letter, Loan Agreements, etc. Different Field for Customer Master (Category, Loan Amount, Interest Rate, industry type, etc.)